 Phishing emails offer a second way to hack a 401(k).
 Sly ones often appear to originate from your fund’s plan manager.
 All it takes is one click in a bogus email to launch a hack.

 Recovering Stolen Investments is No Easy Feat

 There are systems in place to protect you if your credit card is hacked.
 That is not always the case with investment accounts.
 Retirement accounts are not always provided the same protections under law.

 Most investment opportunities create a fiduciary relationship.
 Simply put, you place your money and your trust in the hands of individuals who should represent your best interests.
-The U.S. Dept. of Labor holds fiduciaries to minimum standards.
-If individuals fail to measure up, they may be personally responsible for losses, but employers may or may not.

 Know your plan manager.
 Each investment firm is unique; some have already pledged publicly to replace unauthorized transfers, but policies can also spell out investor responsibilities.
 Do you understand your responsibilities related to identity theft?
 Some are critical in the event of a theft.

 You may have a limited time as an account holder to report fraud.

 Once you know the scope of your plan manager’s responsibilities and your own, investigate additional layers of security.

 1. Choose a unique username and strong password.

 The first step is yours.
 Too many consumers reuse login credentials on multiple websites.
 This can result in credential stuffing, a practice where once your data is breached on one website, hackers then try your login combination automatically on other websites to gain access.
 Financial sites top their wish lists.